Faculty of Chemistry and Earth SciencesChemistry – Master of Education Extension Subject

 In addition to lectures, tutorials, and seminars, laboratory practice plays an important role.
 The subject of didactics is intertwined In two modules that include scientific content and practical exercises from the fields of inorganic chemistry and organic chemistry.
-In another module, students will learn how to plan, conduct, and integrate student chemistry experiments.
+In another module, students will learn possible uses of digital teaching-learning formats.
 In determining the subject-specific didactic content of the programme, the Chemistry Department collaborates closely with secondary school (Gymnasium) teachers, the State Seminar for Didactics and Teacher Training, and the Heidelberg University of Education.

 At the conclusion of the degree programme, students will complete a Master's thesis in which, using scientific methods, they will independently address a question from a specific branch of chemistry.

 Chemistry can be studied as a subject comprising 120 credits (standard period of study 4 semesters).